USS Intrepid (CV-11): 1965–1974

 After this mission Intrepid entered the Brooklyn Navy Yard in April for a major overhaul to bring her back to peak combat readiness.
 This was the final Fleet Rehabilitation and Modernization job performed by the New York Naval Shipyard, Brooklyn, New York, which was scheduled to close.
 In September 1965, Intrepid, with her work approximately 75% completed, eased down the East River to moor at the Naval Supply Depot at Bayonne, New Jersey, for the completion of her multimillion-dollar overhaul.
-After builder's sea trials and fitting out at Norfolk she sailed to Guantánamo Bay, Cuba on a shakedown cruise.
+After builder's sea trials and fitting out at Norfolk she sailed to Guantánamo Bay on a shakedown cruise.

 From April 1966 to February 1969, Intrepid made three Vietnam deployments, with Carrier Air Wing 10 embarked.
 Mid-1966 found Intrepid with the Pacific Fleet off Vietnam.
 Nine A-4 Skyhawks and six A-1 Skyraiders, loaded with bombs and rockets, were catapulted in seven minutes, with only a 28-second interval between launches.
 A few days later planes were launched at 26-second intervals.
 After seven months of service with the United States Seventh Fleet off Vietnam, Intrepid returned to Norfolk having earned her commanding officer, Captain John W. Fair, the Legion of Merit for combat operations in Southeast Asia.

 On 9 October 1966 Lieutenant, junior grade William T. Patton of VA-176 from Intrepid, flying a propeller driven A-1H Skyraider, shot down one MiG-17.
 For the action, Lieutenant (jg) Patton was awarded the Silver Star.

-In June 1967, Intrepid returned to the Western Pacific by way of the Suez Canal just before it closed due to the Israeli-Arab crisis.
+In June 1967, Intrepid returned to the Western Pacific by way of the Suez Canal just before it closed due to the Israeli–Arab crisis.
 There she began another tour with the Seventh Fleet.